 It was recently announced that The Biggest Loser may have been canceled.
-It seems to be speculation at this point, because the only facts we know are that the show’s main physician, Dr. Huizenga is under scrutiny and that NBC has no shows currently in production nor are they planning to start anything new soon.
+It seems to be speculation at this point.
+The only facts we know are that the show’s main physician, Dr. Huizenga, is under scrutiny.
+Also, NBC has no shows currently in production, nor are they planning to start anything new soon.

 The Biggest Loser premiered in October 2004, with the premise that overweight contestants would compete to win money by losing the highest percentage of weight loss.
-This group of people were teamed up with a trainer who would push them to their fullest in the gym as well as keep them on a calorie-restrictive diet.
+A group of people were teamed up with a trainer, who would push them to their fullest in the gym, as well as keep them on a calorie-restricted diet.
 The goal was to drop the most weight for each week’s weigh-in.

 Throughout the 12 years that Biggest Loser was on, it not only challenged each season’s contestants to change their lives, but it also inspired the nation.
 On the other side of that television, millions of Americans watched people just like themselves work hard to change their lives.
 These contestants learned about nutrition, fitness and overall how to have a more balanced life while being healthier.

 I began watching the show in 2005 during season 2.
 Watching these people slowly motivated me.
 These folks were just like me, overweight and just not in control of their lives.
 Like most, I watched for a few seasons, wanting to change, but not truly doing anything about it.

 It was in late 2008, during season 5, that I knew I had to do something.
 Like most of the contestants, it took a life-changing moment for me to officially commit.
 That moment came after seeing a candid photo of myself and no longer wanting to be that girl.
 You always know that you are overweight, that you are fat and unhealthy, but it’s not easy to truly admit that.
 The photo and Biggest Loser inspired and motivated me to change my life.
 From that moment forward I committed to better myself.